-We have an exciting year ahead planned, but for the moment we are just focusing on our opening topic.
-It is called ‘Brainwave’ and we are taking the opportunity to find out the ways we learn best and reflecting on what helps us learn most effectively.
-Details of the learning we will be doing for the next 3 weeks are set out on the topic web.
+We have an action-packed and exciting year ahead, but for the moment we are just focusing on our opening topic ‘Brainwave’ and we are taking the opportunity to find out the ways in which we learn.
+We are investigating the link between the body and the brain and what helps us learn most effectively.

 I would just like to take this opportunity to raise a few matters which are important for year 4:

-- I will teach the class every day, except Tuesday afternoon , when they will be taught by Mr Haywood.
+- I will teach the class every day, except Thursday mornings and Friday afternoons, when they will be taught by Mr Haywood.

-~I also ask that you listen to your child read for 15-20 minutes 3 times a week.
+- If possible, we also ask that you listen to your child read for 15-20 minutes at least 3 times a week.
 This is crucial for improving their fluency and stamina, as well as giving them the chance to extend the range of authors and genres.
-We have a well-stocked library and have endeavoured to purchase a wide range of modern, popular and high quality books which children can take home to read.

 |Y4 & Y5 Residential Information letter 1 2021.pdf||Download|